Shriom276/Clothes-collection/README.md

 - The project is set up using Git and GitHub for version control.
 - Further development will include implementing user interfaces for product listings, shopping cart, and checkout, along with the admin area for product management.

+###  Week 2
+ -'Install Node Modules': In order for the project to function, make sure that the required Node.js modules are installed.

+ -'Install Required Dependencies': To make sure the project works properly, run the command to install all necessary dependencies.

+ **Launch the front-end program**
+  - Open the "frontend" folder.
+  - Launch this folder's integrated terminal, and use command: npm start to run frontend.

+ **Launch Backend Application**
+  - Open the "backend" folder.
+  - Launch this folder's integrated terminal, and use command: node app.js to run backend.

 ### Week 3

  **Checkout Process**